 - Rack out 5 rows of flooring starting about an inch beyond this new chalk line.
 Be sure to pull from several flooring boxes at a time to mix color, while keeping proper seam stagger, loose lay/rack flooring install randomly. - Using an approved trowel and wood flooring adhesive, spread the glue between the first completed row and second chalk line.
 (See adhesive recommendations below) - Progressively lay-in the next rows by inserting the tongue into the groove of the previous row at a 30 degree angle, then drop board into adhesive.
 Avoid dragging or sliding boards together as this can trap or squeeze glue up in between the boards creating gaps.
-Continue working 5
+Continue working 5 rows together.
+The last board in each row will need to be cut to fit (see Step 6.).
+The balance of the cut board may be used to start a new row if is at least 12" long.
+A tapping block can be used to gently tap the boards into proper position.
+During installation, minimize end gaps by temporarily locking-in each completed row with spacers (scrap flooring works for this) placed at the beginning and end of each row, remove when glue has dried.

-As you install, apply #2080 blue painter's tape "stretched tightly across" plank surface perpendicular to the installed floor to hold the planks together until glue sets up.
+As you install, apply #2080 blue painter's tape stretched tightly across plank surface perpendicular to the installed floor to hold the planks together until glue sets up.